-One of the best films ever made was set and filmed all around the United States, but put a heavy emphasis on the South.
-While many of the locations were changed or developed for the film or on private property, there are a handful of Forrest Gump filming locations you can visit on your own.
+One of the best films ever made was set and filmed all around the United States but put a heavy emphasis on the South.
+While many of the locations were changed or developed for the film or on private property, there is a handful of Forrest Gump filming locations you can visit on your own, especially in Savannah.

 Chippewa Square, Savannah